Eating Disorders Treatment Program

 Complete this automated form one week prior to your scheduled initial assessment with a licensed therapist at Lindner Center of HOPE.
 Once form is completed, please print and bring to your initial appointment.

-Comprehensive outpatient services led by experts in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), establish an individualized treatment approach that allows patients struggling with eating disorders to participate in meaningful therapy, support and recovery groups.
+Comprehensive outpatient services for eating disorders led by experts in the clinical practice group, Lindner Center of HOPE Professional Associates (LCOHPA), establish an individualized treatment approach that allows patients struggling with eating disorders to participate in meaningful therapy, support and recovery groups.
 Families also receive extensive support and education on understanding and working with the loved one suffering from an eating disorder.
 Outpatient treatment helps patients continue their recovery while maintaining normal life activities.

-- Female and male adults or adolescents (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk
+- Adults and adolescents across the gender spectrum (10 and older) with eating disorders who are able to participate successfully in regularly scheduled outpatient visits and who are not at medical risk

 - Family members who are struggling with a loved one’s eating disorder